kmcroft13/traverse-box-items/README.md

 # Introduction #
 This script will traverse all items in a Box instance, and optionally allows for custom business logic (defined by the user) to be performed on each item retreived during traversal.
-Some additional features are offered which allow for more "advanced" capabilities such as a simulation mode to skip modifying data, a blacklist to skip processing of certain users or folders, and a whitelist to only process certain folders explicitly.
+Some additional features are offered which allow for more "advanced" capabilities such as a simulation mode to skip modifying data, a denylist to skip processing of certain users or folders, and an allowlist to only process certain folders explicitly.

 ## Contents ##
 * [Getting Started](https://github.com/kmcroft13/traverse-box-items#getting-started)